What is SEO and How to Optimize WordPress SEO

 https://example.com/sitemap_index.xml or http://example.com/sitemap_index.xml

-Put your website domain name instead of example above
+Put your website domain name instead of the example above

 Submit Your Site to Google Search Console

-- How your webpages are indexed in search engine?
+- How your webpages are indexed in search engines?

 - How are pages appearing in the Search engine?

 - And how many times a page is clicked?

 - What type of content strategy is working on your website and what’s not?

 - An alert appears when there is something wrong with your website as Google crawlers are accessing your web pages properly or not

 - Google Search Console also helps you to find duplicate content on your website